aws-powertools/powertools-lambda-python/docs/quickstart.md

             Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```

-This way certainly works.
-The downside of this approach is that you need to create a new lambda file for every method or path and also configure the SAM template to add new lambda configuration and configure API Gateway to point into them.
-For small additional methods it might be too much boilerplate code.
-Another approach that might be more suitable in this case is to have all of our methods under control of one lambda and "route" into specific method based on a request.
+This way certainly works for simple use-case.
+But what happens if your application gets bigger and we need to cover numerous URL paths and HTTP methods for them?
+If that is the case, we should:
+* Add a new lambda handler with business logic for each new URL path and HTTP method used.
+* Add a new Lambda configuration to a SAM template file to map the lambda function to the required path and HTTP URL method.
+This could result in a number of similar lambda files and large SAM configuration file with similar configuration sections.
+In this case where we see that the addition of new URL paths lead to the boilerplate code, we should lean towards the routing approach.
 !!!
 Info
     If you want a more detailed explanation of these two approaches, we have explained the considerations [here](.. /core/event_handler/api_gateway/#considerations)
 The simple code might look similar to the following code snippet.